“An Overview of Scientology” banner

 The HASI fund

-According to my knowledge the HASI was not involved with any of the things that the IAS was doing.
-Prior to the IAS there was something about 5 or 10% of the money that was paid in by the public for services that went into a fund.
+According to my understanding as per the data that I have found in regards to the HASI it was not involved with any of the things that the IAS has been doing.
+Prior to the IAS there was something about 5 or 10% of the money that was paid in by the public for actual services that went into a fund.
 From this fund then if some situation required it monies could be gotten.
 It also would supply for finances to counteract direct emergencies.
-I've just started to look into this and do not know the exact specifics.
-If anyone out there could enlighten me or direct me little it would be very much appreciated.

 Go to index